UGiOS/Hex-Scripts/README.md

 Hex Scripts is a solo Script GUI for multiple games. (to come)

-The Scripts have been tested before
+The Scripts have been tested before.

 # 🎮 Games (Info)

 [+] Means that the Script is fully available and Public.

-[-] Means that the Script is not available, Release may be close, or Script hasn't begun development
+[-] Means that the Script is not available, Release may be close, or Script hasn't begun development.

 # 🎮 Games